test60six/pathology-finder/README.md

 # Pathfinder App

-A simple app to assist researchers store and chart histological data.
+A simple app to assist researchers with storing and charting histological data.